Economic Scholars Program

 The Economic Scholars Program is a global economic research conference presented by the Federal Reserve Bank of Cleveland.
 This hybrid event allows undergraduate students to share their work, understand what it’s like to participate in an economic research conference, network with peers, and discover internship and employment openings with the Federal Reserve.

-To participate in this annual program, students can apply on January 5 for one of the following roles:
+To participate in this annual program, students can apply for one of the following roles:

-- Peer Review Board Member: applications due February 20, 2026
+- Peer Review Board Member: application window has now closed

 Role Overviews